SPRINKLER RETROFITS

 FACT:

-High-rise fires have higher fatality, injury, and property-loss risks than fires in lower buildings.
+Not only are high-rise fires increasingly common, but they result in higher fatality, injury, and property-loss risks than fires in lower buildings.

 More facts: